SamuelNoesslboeck/syact/README.md

 fn main() -> Result<(), stepper_lib::Error> {
     // Create the controls for a stepper motor let mut cylinder = Cylinder::new(
+        StepperCtrl::new(
+            StepperConst::MOT_17HE15_1504S,
-        StepperCtrl::new(StepperConst::MOT_17HE15_1504S, PIN_DIR, PIN_STEP),
+            PIN_DIR,
+            PIN_STEP
-        1.273       // Spindle pitch of the cylinder, per radian the cylinder extends for 1.273 millimeters,
+        ),  1.273 // Spindle pitch of the cylinder, per radian the cylinder
-                    // this factor calculates out of the pitch per revolve (8mm) divided by 2*PI (for radians) );
+        // extends for 1.273 millimeters, this factor calculates out
+        // of the pitch per revolve (8mm) divided by 2*PI (for radians) );
     // Link the component to a system cylinder.write_link(LinkedData {